 EXIM Bank focuses on strengthening and enhancing its risk management culture and internal control processes rather than increasing capital to cover up weak risk management and control practices.
-The bank has been generating most of its incremental capital from retained profit (transfer to statutory reserve) to balance the incremental growth of Risk Weighted Assets (RWA).
-The bank issued BDT 250.00 Crore Mudaraba Subordinated Tier II Bond in the year 2015.
-Moreover, the bank have got approval from Bangladesh Securities and Exchange Commission and Bangladesh Bank to issue BDT 400.00 Crore Mudaraba Subordinated (2nd Issuance) Tier II Bond in 2017 to strengthen its further capital base.
+The bank has been generating most of its incremental capital from retained profit (stock dividend, transfer to statutory reserve) to balance the incremental growth of Risk Weighted Assets (RWA).
+So far, The bank has issued BDT 650.00 Crore Mudaraba Subordinated Tier II Bond.
+Moreover, the bank is going to issue BDT 500.00 Crore Mudaraba Subordinated (3nd Issuance) Tier II Bond in 2018 to strengthen its further capital base.
 The Bank's policy is to manage and maintain strong Capital to Risk-weighted Asset Ratio (CRAR) through investing on those who are high grade rated investment customer and those who are low risk weight bearing customer.
-The bank is able to maintain capital to risk weighted asset ratio at 11.83% on Solo basis against the regulatory minimum level of 10.00%.
-Capital for BDT 2971.83 Crore, well above the regulatory minimum is meant for supporting anticipated future business growth and to serve as a buffer for unexpected shock thereby ensuring that the Bank's CRAR does not fall below the regulatory minimum level even in adverse condition and also can be considered as sufficient for Pillar II requirement and ultimately can be treated as adequate capital.
+The bank is able to maintain capital to risk weighted asset ratio at 12.11% on Solo basis against the regulatory minimum level of 10.00%.
+In addition to the MCR, Capital conservation Buffer (CCB) is also considered while maintaining the Capital to Risk Weighted Asset Ratio.
+Capital for BDT 3481.45 Crore well above the regulatory MCR and CCB is meant for supporting anticipated future business growth and to serve as a buffer for unexpected shock thereby ensuring that the Bank's CRAR does not fall below the regulatory minimum level even in adverse condition and also can be considered as sufficient for Pillar II requirement and ultimately can be treated as adequate capital.
 The Bank's policy is to manage and maintain its capital with the objective of maintaining strong capital ratio and high rating.
 The Bank also ensures that the capital levels comply with regulatory requirements and satisfy the external rating agencies and other stakeholders including depositors.
 The whole objective of the capital management process in the Bank is to ensure that the Bank remains adequately capitalized at all times.